 Reality: While aloe vera does have antibacterial properties, it has not been shown to be effective on acne-causing bacteria specifically.

 This is a trap that many home remedies fall into: if something is antibacterial, then it kills all kinds of bacteria…right?
 Sadly, this is not the case.
-Although aloe vera has proven very effective in killing certain kinds of bacteria, including Staphylococcus, a notoriously stubborn bacteria commonly referred to as a Staph infection, it has proven much less effective with acne-causing bacteria, also known as p. acnes.
+Although aloe vera has proven very effective in killing certain kinds of bacteria, it has proven much less effective with acne-causing bacteria, also known as P. acnes 🦠.

-Although p. acnes do cause acne, they aren’t objectively terrible bacteria.
-In fact, they’re a healthy part of your skin’s natural bacterial biome, meaning they always live on the surface of your skin to some degree.
-In small numbers and with limited inflammation, they typically don’t cause a problem.
-The issues start when the skin becomes inflamed and traps bacteria in the pores, and when the skin produces too much oil and the bacteria have more food than normal, so they reproduce much more quickly, due to the increased nourishment available to them.
+Although P. acnes do cause acne, they aren’t objectively terrible bacteria.
+In fact, they’re a healthy part of the skin’s natural bacterial biome, meaning some of them always live on the surface of our skin.
+In small numbers and with limited inflammation 🔥, they typically don’t cause a problem.
+The issues start when the skin becomes inflamed, which causes a spike in oil production.
+Then, the bacteria reproduce much more quickly, due to the increased nourishment available to them.

 What About Aloe Vera’s Healing Properties?

-Although aloe vera is not guaranteed to address any of the three main causes of acne, you may be able to use aloe vera for acne scarring.
-Going along with aloe vera’s general theme of uncertainty, the research on its wound healing properties is not conclusive.
-However, the majority of studies seem to agree that it can speed the wound healing process along, and aloe vera is even a recommended component of wound dressings.
-So, how does this help with acne scarring?
+Although this succulent is not guaranteed to address any of the three main causes of acne, you may be able to use it on acne scars.
+In keeping with aloe vera’s general theme of uncertainty, the research on its wound-healing properties is more positive, but still not conclusive.
+The majority of studies seem to agree that it can speed the wound-healing process along, and aloe vera is even a recommended component of wound dressings.
+So, how does this help to reduce acne scars?

 Aloe Vera and Its Paradox of Absorption

-When you apply aloe vera to a sunburn, you probably notice that it doesn’t actually absorb very well.
+When you apply aloe vera to sunburn ☀️, you have probably noticed that it doesn’t actually absorb very well.
 It just sits on your skin until it dries.
-Because of this, researchers worry that even if aloe vera does have acne-fighting properties, it may not absorb into the skin enough to make much of a difference.
-Knowing this, it may seem odd that the one way aloe vera can almost definitely help acne is through its ability to help other substances absorb into the skin.
+Because of this, researchers worry that even if the plant does have acne-fighting properties, it may not be sufficiently absorbed into the skin to make much of a difference.
+Knowing this, it may seem odd that the one way this aloe can almost definitely help acne is through its ability to help other substances work better.